leonardocoba/Covid19-Trends/README.md

 3. **Access the Dashboard**: Open a web browser and navigate to `http://127.0.0.1:8050/` to view the dashboard.

-## Contributing

-We welcome contributions from the community.
-If you're interested in contributing to the TB Trends Analysis Dashboard, please read our contributing guidelines and submit a pull request.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.